 — Antonio Pigafetta

-Contrary to the popular depiction of this historic event, the rulers of Cebu might not have been kneeling in front of the Europeans but rather sitting in an elevated silk cushion in a very dignified position which was typical for the royalties of Southeast Asia at that time.
+But contrary to popular depictions of this historic event, the rulers of Cebu might not have been kneeling in front of the Europeans, but rather sitting in an elevated silk cushion in a very dignified position, which was typical for the royalties of Southeast Asia at that time.

 But did our ancestors truly embraced Christianity out of religious devotion, or did they merely participated in the rites out of curiousity?
 This narrative of our ancestors quickly converting easily, submitting themselves to the new religion within just days of meeting the Europeans is kind of biased in favor towards colonialism.
 We don't know for sure what motivated the pre-colonial Visayans because this friendship between the Spaniards and Rajah Humabon quickly disintegrated.

 But the Spaniards underestimated the power of the animist faith, as it is deeply ingrained within the people.